turingschool/front-end-curriculum/lessons/module-3/intro-to-node.md

 ## Node.js

 So far, we've just been building apps that run in the browser.
 Now it's time for us to explore building server-side applications with Nodejs.
 Nodejs is an open-source JavaScript runtime environment built on Chrome's V8 JavaScript engine.
-With Nodejs, we have the awesome oppotunity to build server-side applications in a language we already know.
+With Nodejs, we have the awesome opportunity to build server-side applications in a language we already know.
 Despite the fact that it's all just JavaScript, there are still some pretty significant differences.

 ### Browser v.
 Node.js